cryptocrowd-city/xcrc-core-wallet/README.md

-Xaya Core
+CRyptoCrowd Core
 =========

 https://xcrc.io
 (Formerly Chimaera)

-What is Xaya?
+What is CRyptoCrowd?
 -------------

-Xaya Core is a decentralized open source information registration and transfer system based on the Namecoin cryptocurrency.
+CRyptoCrowd Core is a decentralized open source information registration and transfer system based on the Namecoin cryptocurrency.
 It is primarily aimed at decentralised blockchain gaming.
-This is the first layer of the Xaya Platform.
+This is the first layer of the CRyptoCrowd Platform.

 What does it do?
 ----------------